Practical Guide To

 You will also learn about:

 - Ruby on Rails

-More often than not, we end up hiring software developers that went through our program.
+More often than not, we hire software developers that went through our program.

-This is our approach with our clients and projects, as well as with interns, and we consider it tremendously important.
+This is our approach with our clients and projects and with interns, and we consider it tremendously important.

-After all, it is the only way to ensure that the end result will be of highest quality.
+After all, it is the only way to ensure that the result will be of the highest quality.